Frequently Asked Questions

 What do AMI Fellows go on to do after the Fellowship?

-AMI's Fellowship helps participants clarify their interest in farm and food systems work and helps them cultivate a toolbox of skills to get there.
-Just a few of the things AMI alumni have gone on to do include: founding a Permaculture Institute, starting a farm, managing gardens for a non-profit seed company, coordinating an urban farm program, serving in non-profit executive leadership, and furthering their education in pursuit of food system-related graduate degrees.
-Read more about our alumni here.
+AMI's Fellowship helps participants clarify their interest in the farm-to-fork system through a broad exposure to many different topics.
+Just a few of the things AMI alumni have gone on to do include: founding a Permaculture Institute, developing farms and farming programs, managing gardens for a non-profit seed company, and furthering their education.
+Read more about AMI alumni.

 How does AMI support alumni?